NYU-RTS/rts-docs-dev/docs/hpc/09_ood/02_jupyter_with_conda_singularity.md

-# Jupyter with Conda/Singularity on OOD
+# Jupyter with Conda/Singularity in OOD

 ## OOD + Singularity + conda
 This page describes how to use your Singularity with conda environment in OOD GUI at Greene.

 ### Log Into Greene via the Terminal
 The following commands must be run from the terminal.
-Information on accessing via the terminal can be found at [Connecting to the HPC](../02_connecting_to_hpc/01_connecting_to_hpc.mdx).
+Information on accessing via the terminal can be found at [Connecting to the HPC](../02_connecting_to_hpc/01_connecting_to_hpc.mdx) or you can log into OOD and select the `Clusters` tab at the top of the page and select `Greene Shell Access`.

 ### Preinstallation Warning
 :::warning